mmcintyre1/its-my-notes/quotes/quotes.md

 > Children have never been very good at listening to their elders, but they have never failed to imitate them.
 - James Baldwin

+> In theory there is no difference between theory and practice.
+In practice there is.
+- Sometimes attributed to Albert Einstein, but more likely to be Benjamin Brewster